 The Therapeutic Care Journal was originally called the Children Webmag and started on January 1st 2000, and it has come out on the first of (almost) every month since then.
 When it was started, the idea of a magazine on the internet was still fairly new.
 The volume of material on the web has increased massively since then.
 The first issues contained only a few articles, and issues are now much fuller, containing a mixture of regular columnists, reports of events, articles and book reviews.

-In June 2015 the Webmag transferred to the the International Centre for Therapeutic Residential and Foster Care, run from the Mulberry Bush School in Oxfordshire and became The Therapeutic Care Journal (you can read more about the International Centre here).
+In June 2015 the Webmag transferred to The International Centre for Therapeutic Residential and Foster Care, run from the Mulberry Bush School in Oxfordshire and became The Therapeutic Care Journal (you can read more about the International Centre here).

 The primary aim of The Therapeutic Care Journal is to foster high standards of child care by informing those who work with children and young people, encouraging them to share ideas, to think, to learn, to develop new approaches and working methods, to research, to read and to enjoy the work.

 Surveys have shown that The Therapeutic Care Journal’s readers are mainly people who work with children and young people of all ages, ranging from early years to young adulthood.
 Readers are largely from the UK, but there are sizeable readerships in other English-speaking countries and a scatter of readers world-wide.
 English is rapidly becoming the main international language for child care workers.
 The Therapeutic Care Journal is, however, prepared to publish material in other languages, and over the years articles have appeared in several languages.

 The Therapeutic Care Journal’s editorial policy has

 - supported the recognition of children as individuals;

 - seen children in their social and cultural contexts;